 The magnetic properties of the fluid can be described by the dimensionless magnetic Prandtl number (\ref{Pm}).
 The magnetic Reynolds number

 is also generally used.
 Unlike $Pm$, it depends on the choice of $L$ in the definition of the Reynolds number.

-So, we are interested in the stability condition $Pm_c(Re_{\lambda})$, or $Rm_c(Re)$ such that there is a solution of (\ref{eq-psi}) with $\gamma = 0$ and there is no solution with $\gamma>0$ for smaller $Rm$.
+We are interested in the stability condition $Pm_c(Re_{\lambda})$, or $Rm_c(Re)$ such that there is a solution of (\ref{eq-psi}) with $\gamma = 0$ and there is no solution with $\gamma>0$ for smaller $Rm$.
 We note that the second relation is conventional, but the first one is more universally defined.

-In the vicinity of this stability curve, $\gamma$ is known to depend log-linearly on $Rm$~\citep{rogachevskii1997intermittency, kleeorin2012growth}: Based on Eq. (\ref{eq-psi}), we calculate the proportionality coefficient numerically and compare it with the results of \citet{warnecke2023numerical}.

-To solve Eq. (\ref{eq-psi}), one has to assume some model for $b(\rho)$.
-This produces one more difficulty, since $b(\rho)$ is the quasi Lagrangian correlation function, and is difficult to measure~\citep{biferale2011multi}.
-By definition of the Lagrangian correlation time $\tau_c(\rho)$ introduced by~\citet{l1997temporal}, we have:
+In the vicinity of this stability curve, $\gamma$ is known to depend log-linearly on $Rm$~\citep{rogachevskii1997intermittency, kleeorin2012growth}, Based on Eq. (\ref{eq-psi}), we calculated the proportionality coefficient numerically and compared it with the results of \citet{warnecke2023numerical}.
+To solve Eq. (\ref{eq-psi}), we assumed some model for $b(\rho)$.
+This produced one more difficulty, since $b(\rho)$ is the quasi-Lagrangian correlation function and is difficult to measure~\citep{biferale2011multi}.
+By definition of the Lagrangian correlation time $\tau_c(\rho)$ introduced by~\citet{l1997temporal}, we have